EnautMendi/Muskit/README.md

 #### analyzerConfig.py
 This is a configuration file for Test Analyzer.
 A sample file is available <a href="">here</a>.

-In particular, one needs to specify a chosen significant level for a statistical test, e.g., p-value=0.05.
+In particular, one needs to specify a chosen significance level for a statistical test, e.g., p-value=0.05.
 In addition, a user also has to specify the qubits that should be used as inputs and also the qubits that should be measured.

 ### Program Specification and Test Cases